 - CenPOS– Yes, since 2017, all transaction types.
 CenPOS does not publish developer information online.
 See contact info below for sales, integrations and developer assistance.

 - Cybersource- No, not if this article is still valid.
+It says they are getting ready.

 - Ingenico- Maybe.
 Yes, with Ingenico ePayments DirectLink on the international web site, but I was unable to find the related developer code for updating US ePayments needs.